-From Google Business Messages to Facebook Messenger to Apple Business Chat, the ever- increasing number of digital messaging and social channels makes being everywhere at once extremely challenging.
+From Google Business Messages to Facebook Messenger to Apple Messages for Business, the ever- increasing number of digital messaging and social channels makes being everywhere at once extremely challenging.
 Chatbots help enterprises create a presence in virtually any channel and manage them more effectively by being wherever their customers are.

 Customers are frustrated with long wait times for calls, convoluted and confusing website FAQs, and delayed email responses.
 They want their problems solved or their questions answered easily and quickly without waiting to speak to someone on the phone.
 Chatbots help them do that, which in turn makes a measurable impact on customer satisfaction metrics such as the Net Promoter Score.

 Chatbots generate true “voice of the customer” data through their conversations, which you can use to improve the chatbot experience, the knowledge and effectiveness of your agents, and your overall customer service program.